 Textbook requirements may vary from one teaching period to the next.

-This subject builds on the structural topics of the prerequisite subject UNE-LING101.
+In this subject you will build on the structural topics of the prerequisite unit.
 Using examples from English and other languages, you will continue to explore the basic structural features of language, including techniques of phonemic analysis, morphology, syntax and pragmatics.
 You’ll learn how to recognise the common sounds found in human languages and the symbols used to represent them.
 This subject will teach you how to identify, analyse and evaluate the role that language plays in Australian society and in other societies and cultures.
 You’ll also look at global varieties of English and topics in sociolinguistics including language variation, diglossia, bilingualism, and multilingualism.
 Finally, you will consider the history of writing and how diverse types of writing systems are organised.
 There is an emphasis on problem-solving and data analysis.

 Assessment 1 Worksheet: 1500-2000 words.
 Relates to Learning Outcomes 1,3,5 Assessment 2 Quizzes: 5 online quizzes each worth 6%.
 2000 words.
 Relates to Learning Outcomes 1-6 Assessment 3 Take Home Exam: 2000 words.
 Students are required to achieve a minimum mark of 40% in this assessment in order to pass the unit.
 Relates to Learning Outcomes 1-6